How do you choose the right video color space for your project? I want to take you through a few basic color spaces and their applications.

 The source camera files we typically deal with from a digital cinema camera provide at least 10-bit color depth and cover a native color gamut that far exceeds the requirements for DCI-specification, and in most cases covers or exceeds Rec.
 2020.

 Ideally you should be working in a wide gamut color space that encompasses all the expected output standards and have your monitoring calibrated to match.

 If cinema delivery is one of the requirements, you should work in DCI-P3 using a calibrated DCI-spec projector, or monitor that covers the DCI-P3 gamut.

 If HD broadcast delivery is the widest gamut color space expected, or computer desktop / mobile / web at any resolution, you should work in Rec.
 709.

-Whatever color space you are working in, implementing professional color management is important for the best results.
+Whatever color space you are working in, implementing professional color management at each step in your post monitoring pipeline is important for the best results.
 This means setting up your color grading working environment properly and calibrating all your displays.

 That said, many of us have to make do as best we can with a consumer monitor or laptop screen, and for web delivery this is usually fine when targeting Rec.
 709.